Venus USDC (vUSDC) Trading 0.1% Higher Over Last 7 Days

 Venus USDC Token Profile

-Venus USDC’s total supply is 5,339,692,180 tokens.
+Venus USDC’s total supply is 4,495,241,555 tokens.
 Venus USDC’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
+The official message board for Venus USDC is medium.com/venusprotocol.
 The official website for Venus USDC is app.venus.io/dashboard.
-Venus USDC’s official message board is medium.com/venusprotocol.

 Buying and Selling Venus USDC

-It is usually not possible to buy alternative cryptocurrencies such as Venus USDC directly using US dollars.
-Investors seeking to trade Venus USDC should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus USDC using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Venus USDC directly using U.S. dollars.
+Investors seeking to acquire Venus USDC should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus USDC using one of the exchanges listed above.

 Receive News & Updates for Venus USDC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus USDC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.